Updated July 10, 2023

 Physical & human capital: This factor affects the long-run supply.
 An increase in population raises the need for products.
 Also, a large stock of physical capital can be an investment for production.

 Natural resources: A significant factor is the availability of raw materials and resources to create supply.
-Access to enough land, water, and other natural resources can increase supply or vice versa.
+Access to enough land, water, and other natural resources can increase supply.

 Technology: With the invention of new equipment or the development of better techniques, the production rate increases, and costs decrease.
 Thus, advancements in technology can help boost the production of goods.